 The distinction between a Will lawyer and a probate lawyer comes with timing.
 Namely, before and after death – while you are alive, you work with a Will lawyer to craft a Will, and then your family (if necessary) works with a probate attorney to carry out your wishes as specified in the Will, after your death.

-Main Parts Of A Will
+Main Parts of a Will

 Here are some of the main parts of a Will that you will review with your attorney.
 You should think about these elements before meeting with your Will lawyer, to save you both time (and to save you money).

 You should state your number of children, including step-children and adopted children.
 You want to list the person who should be guardian of your minor children, if you have any.
 If your adult children are living outside of your home, be prepared to update the documents with all of their current contact information and addresses.

 Executor and Trustee

 Designating the person or people you want to oversee the distribution of your assets is crucial.
 You also should list the powers you want this Executor and Trustee to have – such as the power to sell your house and your car.
 The more clearly the roles of Executor and Trustee are defined the document, the easier it will be for this person to represent you after you have passed.

 Disposition of Assets